Kintyre/ksconf/docs/source/dyn/cli.rst

       --target TARGET, -t TARGET
                             Directory where the merged files will be stored.
                             Typically either 'default' or 'local'
+      -m {auto,dir.d,disable}, --layer-method {auto,dir.d,disable}
+                            Select the layer method in use.
+Currently, there are two layer management options.
+Most often 'dir.d' will work well when using '*.d' folders for layers.
+This assumes your layers are like so: 'MyApp/default.d /##-layer-name'.
+Using 'dir.d' mode, any layer
+                            directories that are found will be handled automatically.
+If you'd like to manage the layers explicitly and turn off built-in layer support, use 'disable'.
+By default, 'auto' mode will enable transparent switching between 'dir.d' and 'disable'
+                            (legacy) behavior.
+In auto mode, if more than one source directory is given, then 'disable' mode is used, if only a single directory is given then 'dir.d' will be used.
+Version notes: dir.d was added in ksconf 0.8.
+Starting in 1.0 the default will switch to 'dir.d', so if you need the old behavior be sure to update your scripts.
       --dry-run, -D         Enable dry-run mode.
 Instead of writing to TARGET, preview changes as a 'diff'.
 If TARGET doesn't exist, then show the merged file.